Los Quetzales National Park

-Los Quetzales National Park (Parque Nacional Los Quetzales), located 97 kilometers from San Isidro de El General, Costa Rica, it was created in 2006 by decree 32981-MINAE.
+Los Quetzales National Park (Parque Nacional Los Quetzales), located 97 kilometers from San Isidro de El General, in Costa Rica, was created in 2006 by decree 32981-MINAE.
 It is managed under the Central Conservation Area of the National System of Conservation Areas.

 Stretching across 50.00 km2, the national park has limited facilities including a small ranger station and a single, highly mountainous main road.

-The national park is surrounded by the Los Santos Forest Reserve on its north, west, south sides, and by the Tapantí National Park on its northeast side.
+The national park is surrounded by the Los Santos Forest Reserve on its north, west and south sides, and by the Tapantí National Park on its northeast side.
 The park was created by allocating the area from Los Santos Forest Reserve.

-Flora and fauna
+Ecology

-The park predominantly protects cloud forest and is named for the Resplendent Quetzal., which inhabits the area and is the national bird of Guatemala.
+The park predominantly protects cloud forest and is named for the Resplendent Quetzal, which inhabits the area.